 According to the Cyprus immigration law, a third-country national who has relocated to this country has the right of bringing his or her close family members here.
 The procedures are prescribed by the Aliens and Immigration Legislation, which states that the foreigner must have taken the steps for immigration to Larnaca or to other Cypriot regions with at least two years prior to requesting to bring his family here.

-This signifies that the person must have lawfully lived here for at least two years; the person should also have a residence permit and have the prospects for obtaining the Cyprus permanent residence.
+This signifies that the person must have lawfully lived here for at least two years; the person should also have a residence permit and have the prospects for obtaining the residency in Cyprus.
 The family members should comply with specific regulations, which are prescribed by the local law.

 Demographics characteristics in Cyprus